NHSDigital/nhs-notify-web-cms/docs/pages/get-started/read-and-understand-our-terms-of-service.md

   url: /get-started/register-your-interest
 published: true
 ---

-You must read and understand all of our service terms and get a legal opinion before you continue.

 ## Online connection agreement

 If your organisation is not part of NHS England, you’ll need to sign our [online connection agreement (opens in a new tab)](https://digital.nhs.uk/developer/guides-and-documentation/online-connection-agreement){:target="\_blank"}.